 • Vanilla Extract.
 Helps to round out all the flavors.

 • Egg.
 Just one is needed.
-Make sure it's large and not extra large or any other size egg.
-And room temperature is important too.
+Ensure it’s large and not extra large or any other size egg.
+And room temperature is important, too.

 • Vegetable Shortening.
 Helps with thinning the chocolate and giving it a little bit of shine.